dagger/dagger/docs/current/faq.md

 ## General

+### What is the Dagger Platform?

+We're building the devops operating system, an integrated platform to orchestrate the delivery of applications to the cloud from start to finish.
+The Dagger Platform includes the Dagger Engine, Dagger Cloud, and the Dagger SDKs.
+Soon we will deliver the capability to publish and leverage prebuilt modules to further accelerate the adoption of Dagger across an organization’s pipelines.

 ### How do I install Dagger?

 Refer to the documentation for information on how to install the [Dagger CLI](./cli/465058-install.md) and the Dagger [Go](./sdk/go/371491-install.md), [Node.js](./sdk/nodejs/835948-install.md) and [Python](./sdk/python/866944-install.md) SDKs.